Here are ten tips for getting more out of your Silhouette cutting machine, whether the Cameo, Portrait or Curio.

 1 Pesky Little Leftovers

-The Silhouette machines are brilliant at cutting very intricate designs.
+A Silhouette cutting machine is brilliant at cutting very intricate designs.
 But removing all the teeny tiny bits of paper from the mat afterwards is a right pain.
 I use the side of an old credit card to gently scrape the mat clean.
 It can also be used to help lift off delicate cut-outs from the mat.

 2 Clean that mat